C-Dr4gon/SSHBurglar/README.md

 >  2. It will automatically install relevant applications, activate anonymity traffic mask and ask for address of the target VPS.

->  3. It will execute a brute-force attack on the VPS, and install relevant applications in the VPS.
+>  3. It will execute a brute-force attack on the VPS, and copy the entire file system of the VPS onto the local host.

->  4. It will arrive a console where you can choose to carry out a Who-Is query or Nmap scan, where the output will be logged into your local computer.